-Grape strudel is a traditional dessert characteristic of Trentino cuisine.
-Its preparation requires the use of thin and crispy strudel dough, filled with seedless grapes, granulated sugar, cinnamon, grated lemon zest, and ground hazelnuts.
-The dessert is then baked until the dough becomes golden and crispy.
-The result is a tasty and fragrant dessert, perfect to accompany a hot tea or as a dessert after a meal.
+Grape strudel is a traditional dessert typical of Trentino cuisine.
+Its preparation requires thin, crisp strudel pastry filled with seedless grapes, granulated sugar, cinnamon, grated lemon zest and ground hazelnuts.
+The pastry is then baked in the oven until it becomes golden and crunchy.
+The result is a flavorful and fragrant dessert, perfect to accompany a hot tea or as a dessert after a meal.

-Beat the yolks together with the powdered sugar, cinnamon, and lemon zest until foamy
+Beat the yolks together with the powdered sugar, the cinnamon and the lemon zest until frothy

-Beat the egg whites with the granulated sugar until stiff and mix everything together
+Whisk the egg white until stiff together with the granulated sugar and mix everything

-Finally, mix the hazelnuts with the flour and add them to the batter
+Finally mix the ground hazelnuts with the flour and add them to the mixture

-Spread two-thirds of the rolled-out dough with this mixture, then sprinkle the grapes on top after washing and draining them.
-Brush the remaining dough with butter, trim the thick edges, roll it up, and place it on a greased baking sheet.
-Brush with butter and bake at 190 degrees for about 20 minutes
+Spread two-thirds of the rolled-out dough with this mixture, then scatter the grapes over it after washing and draining them.
+Brush the remaining dough with butter using a pastry brush, trim off the thick edges, roll up and place on a greased baking sheet.
+Brush with butter on top and bake at 190°C for about 20 minutes

 Sprinkle the strudel with powdered sugar and cut it into portions